liamroddy/Worder/README.md

 # Worder: a word-guessing game

-A fun word-guessing game inspired by New York Times' Wordle game: https://www.nytimes.com/games/wordle
+A fun word-guessing game inspired by New York Times' Wordle game: https://www.nytimes.com/games/wordle The key difference is that Worder is Harder!
+It has more obscure words, a mixture of regional spellings (e.g. "METRE" and "METER" are both in the dictionary!), and fewer attempts at guessing allowed!

+Worder can also be played infinitely - no waiting for 'tomorrow's Wordle'.

-This project was built using just React, react-spring, and js-confetti (because who doesn't love a bit of confetti?)
+This project was built using just React, react-spring, and react-modal.

 The dictionary for the game was sourced from https://www-cs-faculty.stanford.edu/~knuth/sgb-words.txt